saurabytes/MonarchMoneyTrendReport/README.md

 I use **Monarch Money**.

-I found there were opportunities to enhance the Monarch Money web application with more functionality and configuration options using Javascript and Tampermonkey.
-All you need to do is add the **Tampermonkey** browser extension.
+I found there were opportunities to enhance the Monarch Money web application with more functionality and configuration options using Tampermonkey.
 Tampermonkey is a browser extension for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.
 You can install it by going to the following link.

 https://www.tampermonkey.net/